 - Allow your off-site users and your on-site users to access Genesys Multicloud CX services over the same transport networks and via the same on-site systems.
-For information about the supported transport networks, see here. - Note: If your company policies require, you can maintain IP-based control over access to Genesys Multicloud CX services, and permit access only from your known IP addresses.
+For information about the supported transport networks, see here. - Note: A number of services are accessible over the Internet only from your known IP addresses.
 (See more about IP-based control here.)
 There is no IP-based control over the TURN interface, which relies on other firewall techniques.

 Important: During an emergency, the PSTN carriers might experience congestion in their infrastructure and decline PSTN calls, including end-customer inbound calls; outbound calls to end customers, external professional resources, partners, and vendors; and calls to the agents' PSTN phones.
-This issue is a concern if you want to support off-site phones over PSTN or you have an increase in end-customer calls.
+This issue is a concern if you want to support PSTN phones as additional off-site agents' phones or you have an increase in end-customer calls.